chinchalinchin/mastodon-agent/README.rst

 **State**

-A DynamoDB table ``cc-prd-agn-mastodon-bot`` with a partition key of ``persona`` maintains the bot's state.
+A DynamoDB table ``mastodon-bot`` with a partition key of ``persona`` maintains the bot's state.
 The state has the following properties.

 - ``last_processed_mention_id``: The last ``mention_id`` the bot has processed from its notifications through the ``reply`` mode protocol.
 - ``memory``: A block of text the LLM can use to persist data across executions.